SynTexDZN/homebridge-syntex-webhooks/README.md

 ```
 ### Required Parameters
 - `platform` is always `SynTexMagicHome`
-- `logDirectory` The path where your logs are stored.
+- `baseDirectory` The path where cache data is stored.
 - `accessories` For the accessory config.

 ### Optional Parameters